 Without a doubt, hitting “submit” on an application is a good, productive feeling—which is why you probably would like to do so ASAP.
 But, as the old saying goes, Rome wasn’t built in a day.
 Putting in the time to move past your dismissal and get everything ready for a new role, means that when the time comes, you’ll be as prepared as possible.

-Photo of man looking contemplative courtesy Siri Stafford/Getty Images.
+Photo of person looking contemplative courtesy Siri Stafford/Getty Images.